azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 This is a very quick way of creating some of the most commonly used template resources, and it is nice in that it creates a mix of resources, variables and parameters.
 Note that the OS disks in this template are the older storage account version, rather than Managed Disks.

 You'll also notice the lack of a parameters file.
-This is because it is intended for you to deploy interactively in the portal, but once you save you can edit the template and the parameters file, and that gives you an opportunity to save them both out and then refactor as you see fit.
-However it should be noted that the password will not follow our best practices for secure strings.
+This is because it is intended for you to deploy interactively in the portal.
+However, as soon as you save you can edit both the template and the parameters file, and that gives you an opportunity to save them both out and then refactor as you see fit.
+Note the cleartext password in the parameter file.
+This does not follow our best practices for secure strings when you are deploying using parameter files.
 More in that in lab 3.

 ## Azure Quickstart templates